normanmaurer/blog.normanmaurer.me/blog/2013-11-09-Throwable-Be-aware-of-hidden-performance-costs.md

 ## Use static Throwable with no stacktrace at all

 Sometimes you may not need a stacktrace at all as the `Throwable` itself is information enough what's going on.
-In this case you can just use a static `Throwablei` and reuse it.
+In this case you can just use a static `Throwable` and reuse it.

 What you should remember in this case is to set the stacktrace to an empty array to not have some "wrong" stacktrace show up.